Data Training Certificate Program

 A series of evenly spaced dots arranged on a horizontal line, symbolizing a timeline.

-• May 12 to July 11 - Take on-demand courses with an online learning provider and apply your new data skills through the development of a data project with genuine, ongoing work applications.
+• Sept 15 to Nov 14 - Take on-demand courses with an online learning provider and apply your new data skills through the development of a data project with genuine, ongoing work applications.
+Additionally, share your progress with your peers in a group session.

 Location Marker icon, indicating a specific location.